thefaheemkhan/30-Days-MachineLearning/README.md

-# Machine Learning 101
+# Machine Learning - (ML-101)

-This is followed by Machine Learning Specialization course on Coursera
+Machine Learning (ML101) Repository contains a one-stop solution for modern-day machine learning.
+This repo Resources and Explanation for ML algorithms and their Implementations.

 ----------------------------------------------------------------------------------------------------------------------